 While the above is roughly true, you can’t just create a great guide and expect it to generate you links on autopilot.

 We have been sold on this idea that content creation will automatically lead to exposure.
 There are thousands of link building guides out there but very few of them are any good.
-They often presuppose you know enough to create better content than your competition.
+Google also seem to be currently phasing out link bulding for deepmind their machine learning algorithm.
+Also people presuppose you know enough to create better content than your competition.

 This often frustrates.
 Of course we are better than our competition, that should show in our work.
 Any idiot should see that so why don’t they?